To Augment or Not to Augment? Diagnosing Distributional Symmetry Breaking: Conclusion

 \section{Conclusion}

 In this work, we aimed to provide both empirical and theoretical analysis of distributional asymmetry and its implications for learning.
-Our interpretable metrics quantify the degree of symmetry-breaking present in a dataset without using any specific knowledge of the domain.
-Perhaps surprisingly, experiments revealed a high degree of symmetry-breaking in every benchmark dataset, yet augmentation only impeded (test) performance for ModelNet40 and MNIST.
+Our interpretable metrics quantify the degree of symmetry-breaking present in a dataset without using any specific knowledge of the domain, thus providing practitioners with a simple diagnostic for detecting distributional symmetry breaking (symmetry bias) in their datasets.
+Experiments revealed a high degree of symmetry-breaking in every benchmark dataset, yet augmentation only really impeded (test) performance for ModelNet40.

 Overall, these findings have intriguing implications for equivariant learning.
 First, they affirm that if evaluated only on in-distribution validation data, non-equivariant models may appear accurate, yet fail to generalize under transformations.
-(Assessing whether this is problematic requires domain expertise, however.)
+Assessing whether this is problematic requires domain expertise: see \Cref{fig:flowchart} for a practical flowchart.
 Moreover, \emph{applying} canonicalization to data has been proposed as a flexible method for making black-box models globally equivariant \citep{kaba2023equivariance}.
-However, if molecular datasets both are already canonicalized and still experience benefits from augmentation and equivariance, this suggests that they provide some \emph{additional}, possibly \emph{domain-specific} benefit beyond global equivariance that is currently unexplained.
+However, if molecular datasets are already nearly canonicalized yet still experience benefits from equivariance, this suggests that equivariant networks and augmentation may provide some \emph{additional}, possibly \emph{domain-specific} benefit beyond global equivariance that is currently unexplained.
 Finally, data augmentation is often considered universally beneficial for invariant tasks, yet we show that it can sometimes hurt performance on the test set.

-\textbf{Future Work \: \:} Predicting when and why different data augmentations can benefit learning, even in the case of nearly canonicalized data, is a useful future direction.
-For example, one could examine whether distributional asymmetry beneficially reduces function space complexity, e.g. covering number.